Dhwani20/Software-Dev-Team-Project/README.md

 This can be dealt with by creating a timeline and updating it at each milestone as well as working together in order to gain experience with working in a team and with different programming languages.

 ### List of requirements:
-1. **(2 hours)** As a teacher, I want helpful context so that my students can access information explaining the science used in the game.
+1. As a teacher, I want helpful context so that my students can access information explaining the science used in the game.**(Estimate: 2hr)**
-2. **(4 hours)** As a student, I want to be notified when in the vacinity of another player so that I can have the option to engage that player in competition.
+2. As a student, I want to be notified when in the vacinity of another player so that I can have the option to engage that player in competition. **(Estimate: 6hr)**
-3. **(5 hours)** As a student, I want a point system and character statistics so that I can track my progress and be more competative.
+3. As a student, I want a point system and character statistics so that I can track my progress and be more competative. **(Estimate: 4hr)**
-4. **(6 hours)** As a developer, I want to develop the wireframe of the components so that I can build the foundation of the graphic design.
+4. As a developer, I want to develop the wireframe of the components so that I can build the foundation of the graphic design. **(Estimate: 5hr)**
-5. **(4 hours)** As a developer, I want to establish mutation criteria so that I can establish when and how characters develop.
+5. As a developer, I want to establish mutation criteria so that I can establish when and how characters develop. **(Estimate: 3hr)**
-6. **(3 hours)** As a developer, I want to obtain and incorporate geographic data so that I can define the application's local environment.
+6. As a developer, I want to obtain and incorporate geographic data so that I can define the application's local environment. **(Estimate: 4hr)**

 ### Methodology:
 Waterfall